CIBIL Score Minus 1

 CIBIL Score -1, CIBIL Score 0

-- A CIBIL score -1 means that there is No History (NH) or credit track record available.
+- A CIBIL score of -1 means that there is No History (NH) or credit track record available.
+In this case, you have no previous borrowing history, no credit card or no track record

-- A score of 0 on a CIBIL credit report means Credit History Not Available (NA).
-Here borrower’s credit track record is available for a period of less than 6 months.
+- A score of 0 on a CIBIL credit report means Credit History Not Available (NA) which indicates that the credit history is less than six months which is not sufficient to give a credit rating between 300 and 900

 CIBIL -1, CIBIL minus 1